 What are Your Test Results?

 The vast majority of PCS PreK-8 students score above the 50th percentile when taking the MAP test.
 This means a large majority of our students at PCS PreK-8 are above average for their current grade level.
-As you can see in the pie charts above, the majority of PCS PreK-8 students score in the High Average to High range when compared to other students who take the MAP assessment.
+As you can see in the pie charts below, the majority of PCS PreK-8 students score in the High Average to High range when compared to other students who take the MAP assessment.

 Which grade levels are tested?